Owens Corning (OC) operates in the PINK. Famous for its Pink

 markets.
 Owens Corning traces its historical roots to 1938.

-Owens Corning in late 2014 reorganized into three business
+Owens Corning is organized in three business segments:

-segments: Composites, which generated 36% of the company's total
+Composites, which generated 34% of the company's total revenue in

 Asia/Pacific region.
-The US generates about 70% of its total sales,
+The US generates about 69% of its sales, while

-10% to sales.
-Canada and other countries also contribute around 10%
+Europe, the Asia/Pacific, and Canada and other countries contribute

 Sales and Marketing